 The CIPFA Code requires that the responsible officer ensures that relevant personnel receive adequate training in treasury management.
 This especially applies to the Commissioner who is responsible for scrutiny.
-Training for the Commissioner was delivered in March 2014 and the Chief financial Officer to the Commissioner (CFO) has attended relevant seminars during the year.
-The treasury management officers also receive training from Capita Asset Services.
+Training for the Commissioner was delivered in March 2014 and the Chief Financial Officer to the Commissioner (CFO) has attended relevant seminars during the year.
+The officers involved in treasury management also receive training from Link Asset Services.